 We understand.
 When you initially start developing code, your main goal is to get it to work and produce the necessary results.
 However, in addition to producing code that functions correctly, you must also ensure that it is of high quality.

 This involves anything from correctly formatting your code to using relevant variable names and commenting here and there to ensure that the code still makes sense when you review it.
+A code editor will make our work easier and faster.
+Using an editor to change codes wherever needed is essential to avoid any unnecessary errors.

 In addition, you may be required to work on a collaborative project in the future, which may entail reviewing and debugging the code of others.
 Consider how difficult it would be to understand the other person's thinking while dealing with sloppy coding.